listen

 void Worker::listen(void)

-For example, after starting an HTTP Worker, if you instantiate a WebSocket Worker, then this process can be accessed via both the HTTP protocol and the WebSocket protocol.
-Since the WebSocket Worker and HTTP Worker are in the same process, they can access shared memory variables and share all socket connections.
-This can achieve the effect of receiving HTTP requests and then interacting with WebSocket clients to push data to clients.
+For example, after an http Worker is started, if a websocket Worker is instantiated, this process can be accessed both via the http protocol and the websocket protocol.
+Since the websocket Worker and the http Worker are in the same process, they can access shared memory variables and share all socket connections.
+This enables the ability to receive http requests and then operate on websocket clients to achieve similar effects of pushing data to clients.

 Note: